Application takes 10-15 minutes to complete. The application must be submitted at least 15 business days before your event.

 Closure request is in a metered area.

-Residents may apply to use their street for Block Party activities up to 12 hours per week for a maximum of 3 days.
+Residents may apply to use their street for Block Party activities up to 8 hours per week and if recurring, for up to one month.

 To apply for our Block Party permit, use our online form here: